juancruzmarzetti/terraform-aws-ec2-2/README.md

 # What is this for?

-this Terraform configuration file creates a basic and free AWS´s EC2 instance, with the minimum information possible.
+this Terraform configuration file will create 2 basic and free AWS´s EC2 instances, with the minimum information possible.

 ---